Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-We jointly train the encoder, decoder, and region/corner detector networks by minimizing loss function $L_{total}$, which is a weighted sum of the following losses.
+We train the modules by minimizing a weighted sum of the following individual losses.

-The {\bf Image Loss} ($L_i$) is a quantification of the visual disparity between Ninja Codes and the original cover images.
-The loss can be further decomposed as $L_i = L_{pixel} + L_{chroma} + 0.01 * L_{lpips}$.
-Here, $L_{pixel}$ is the pixel MSE between Ninja Codes and cover images in YUV color space, each channel weighted separately to account for sensitivity characteristics of human vision. $L_{chroma}$ is a smooth L1 loss intended to ensure that chroma (UV) deviations from cover images remain balanced, i.e., it tries to prevent Ninja Codes from becoming overly reddish, bluish, etc. $L_{lpips}$ is the LPIPS learned perceptual similarity metric, first described in \cite{zhang2018}.
+The {\bf Image Loss} ($L_i$) quantifies the visual disparity between Ninja Codes and the original cover images.
+The loss can be further decomposed as $L_i = L_{px} + L_{ch} + 0.01 * L_{lp}$.
+Here, $L_{px}$ is the pixel MSE between Ninja Codes and cover images in YUV color space, with each channel weighted to account for sensitivity characteristics of human vision. $L_{ch}$ is a smooth L1 loss intended to ensure that chroma deviations from cover images remain balanced. $L_{lp}$ is the LPIPS learned perceptual similarity metric \cite{zhang2018}.

-The {\bf Regression Loss} ($L_r$) and {\bf Classification Loss} ($L_c$) denote the levels of positional error and content classification error, both pertaining to region detector output.
-As our region detector is SSD-based, following \cite{liu2016} we take the smooth L1 loss for the former and cross entropy loss for the latter.
+The {\bf Regression Loss} ($L_r$) and {\bf Classification Loss} ($L_c$) are the magnitudes of positional error and classification error, both pertaining to region detector output.
+As our region detector is SSD-based, we follow \cite{liu2016} and take the smooth L1 loss for the former and cross entropy loss for the latter.

-The {\bf Keypoint Loss} ($L_k$) is the degree of error in corner detector output; it measures the difference (as MSE) between predicted corner coordinates and the corresponding ground truth values.
+The {\bf Keypoint Loss} ($L_k$) is the degree of error in corner detector output.
+We take the MSE between predicted corner coordinates and the corresponding ground truth values.

-The {\bf Message Loss} ($L_m$) is the degree of error in decoder output, i.e., the difference between retrieved and originally-assigned IDs of Ninja Codes.
-Again we use MSE to compute this value.
+The {\bf Message Loss} ($L_m$) is the degree of error in decoder output.
+We take the MSE between retrieved and originally assigned 36-bit IDs of Ninja Codes.

-The {\bf Adversary Loss} ($L_a$) is the degree to which the adversary could successfully distinguish Ninja Codes from unencoded images, obtained by giving Ninja Codes to the adversary, and calculating the cross entropy loss using its output logits.
+The {\bf Adversary Loss} ($L_a$) measures the degree to which the adversary could correctly distinguish between encoded and unencoded images, obtained by giving Ninja Codes as input to the adversary and computing the cross entropy loss between its output logits and a target tensor.

-To summarize, the total loss is expressed as follows, with $w_i$, $w_r$, $w_c$, $w_k$, $w_m$, $w_a$ denoting weights for the respective losses.
+To summarize, the total loss is expressed as follows, with $w_i$, $w_r$, $w_c$, $w_k$, $w_m$, $w_a$ denoting respective weights.

-Note that although $L_{total}$ includes the adversary loss, this loss is not used to train the adversary itself --- it is instead trained separately from the other four models, using the reverse of $L_a$ (i.e., the extent to which the adversary {\it failed} to distinguish between Ninja Codes and unencoded images) as the loss function.
+Note that while $L$ includes the adversary loss, this loss is not used to train the adversary itself --- it is instead trained separately, using the reverse of $L_a$ as the loss function.